byishimo1234-glitch/alu-shell/permissions/README.md

-Command that  Creates a script that creates a directory called my_dir with permissions 751 in the working directory.
+Command that  Writes a script that changes the group owner to school for the file hello